Keffer-like form of the symmetric Heisenberg exchange integral: Contribution to the Landau--Lifshitz--Gilbert equation and spin wave dispersion dependence: Introduction

 Interesting feature of the dielectric response of the multiferroics is the electromagnon resonance, which is discovered and studied experimentally \cite{Pimenov NP 06}, \cite{ShuvaevPimenov EPJB 11}, which is also considered theoretically \cite{AndreevTrukh EPL 25}, \cite{Aupiais npj QM 18}, \cite{Katsura PRL 07}, \cite{Castro PRB 25}.

 Regarding the evolution of the small amplitude spin waves in the multiferroic material, where the the equilibrium distribution of spin density can form periodic cycloidal structure, we can point out that it is possible to exclude the periodic coefficients from the equations for the small amplitude perturbation using simple identical mathematical transformations \cite{Andreev 2025 10}.
 But these transformations lead to the appearance of the wave vector of the equilibrium cycloid in the coefficients.
 It is true for majority of interactions usually considered in the physics of magnetic and magnetoelectric phenomena.
-Both the collinear equilibrium order and the cycloidal equilibrium order in antiferromagnetic materials shows independence of two branches of the dispersion dependence, which actually can be considered as dynamics of $\delta L_{z}$ and $\delta M_{z}$, where $z$-axis is the direction of anisotropy axis in uniaxial crystal, and $\textbf{L}=\textbf{S}_{A}-\textbf{S}_{B}$, $\textbf{M}=\textbf{S}_{A}+\textbf{S}_{B}$, with $\textbf{S}_{A}$ and $\textbf{S}_{B}$ are the spin densities of the magnetic sublattices.
-Particularly, one branch of the dispersion dependence of antiferromagnetic materials gives contribution in the dielectric response for the multiferroics with the electric polarization proportional to the scalar product of spin operators.
+Both the collinear equilibrium order and the cycloidal equilibrium order in antiferromagnetic materials shows the independence of two branches of the dispersion dependence, which actually can be considered as dynamics of $\delta L_{z}$ and $\delta M_{z}$, where $z$-axis is the direction of anisotropy axis in uniaxial crystal, and $\textbf{L}=\textbf{S}_{A}-\textbf{S}_{B}$, $\textbf{M}=\textbf{S}_{A}+\textbf{S}_{B}$, with $\textbf{S}_{A}$ and $\textbf{S}_{B}$ are the spin densities of the magnetic sublattices.
+Particularly, one branch of the dispersion dependence of antiferromagnetic materials gives the contribution in the dielectric response for the multiferroics with the electric polarization proportional to the scalar product of spin operators \cite{Andreev 2025 10}.
+In Ref. \cite{Andreev 2025 10}, it is shown that the spin wave with the gapless spectrum contributes to the permittivity for the easy plane equilibrium with the cycloid equilibrium structure.
+So, the dielectric response is shifted from the AFM resonance towards smaller frequencies and has small figure-of-merit of resonance since it is proportional to the relatively small parameter $c_{2}$.
+Hence, this behavior can be related to the electromagnon observation \cite{Pimenov NP 06}.
 The OASEI leads to interference of $\delta L_{z}$ and $\delta M_{z}$.
-Hence, it leads to more complex dielectric response of the multiferroics, where OASEI has nonzero value.
+Hence, it leads to more complex dielectric response of the multiferroics, where OASEI has the nonzero value.